-A well resourced library area is situated near the entrance.
-There is a large hall which is used for our daily assembly and for lessons in physical education, dance and lunch for most children.
-Each classroom is well equipped and the children have access to class computers, laptops, IPads and an interactive whiteboard.
+A well-resourced library area is situated near the entrance.
+There is a large hall which is used for our daily assembly and for lessons in physical education and lunch for most children.
+Each classroom is well equipped and the children have access to class computers, laptops, iPads and an interactive whiteboard.

-The school is fortunate in having a large outdoor space containing two trim trails, a maze garden, jubilee area, gardening plots, colourful shade sails and a fun theatre.
-We also have a grass area that is used to provide a forest school experience for all children in Year 2.
+The school is fortunate in having a large outdoor space containing climbing apparatus, a trim trail, a maze garden, jubilee area, gardening plots, colourful shade sails and a fun theatre.
+We also have a grass area that is used to provide a forest school experience for all children in Reception and Year 2.
 Here they learn to work together to build dens, fires and tools.